tcolar/goed/Readme.md

 Quick start:
 - Use right click or Ctrl+N to open a dir/file.
 - Use CTRL+T to start a terminal view ($SHELL)
+- Use the mouse to resize / move / close views (See "UI" section bellow.)

 ### Terminal use
 In theory it should work with any terminal, however the level of support for things